-- Family Death in the event of the death of a member of the employee's immediate family (spouse, child, father, mother, or sibling, or any other relative living in the employee's home).
-A maximum of five (5) working days per calendar year for each family death is allowed. - Family Illness the event of a critical illness or severe injury to a member of the employee's immediate family (spouse, child, father, mother, or sibling, or any other relative living in the employee's home) in which the assistance of the employee is required.
-Except as explicitly stated in the Collective Bargaining Agreement of the bargaining unit to which an employee may belong, employees may use up to ten (10) days per calendar year for this purpose unless the employee is using federal or CT FMLA caregiver leave, in which case the employee is not limited in their use of sick leave accruals. - Paid Sick Leave Up to two (2) days per calendar year of Family Illness leave may be used by employees in connection with CT Paid Sick Leave under Conn.
-Gen. Stat. secs 31-57r, et seq.
-Such use shall be in addition to the three (3) days of Personal Leave time available for the same purpose. - Medical Appointments for the employee's own medical, dental, eye examinations, or treatment for which arrangements cannot be made outside of working hours.

-- Funeral for the time necessary to travel to, attend, and return from funerals for people not in the employee's immediate family.
-Up to a total of three (3) days per calendar year may be used for funeral leave. - Parental Up to five (5) days for parents in connection with birth, adoption, custodial care of a child, or prenatal or postnatal care of a spouse unless the employee is using federal or CT FMLA leave, in which case the employee is not limited in their use of sick leave accruals.
+- Family death in the event of the death of a member of your immediate family (spouse, child, father, mother, sibling, or any relative living in your home).
+A maximum of five (5) working days per calendar year for each family death is allowed. - Family illness the event of a critical illness or severe injury to a member of the employee's immediate family in which the assistance of the employee is required.
+Except as explicitly stated in the Collective Bargaining Agreement of the bargaining unit to which an employee may belong, employees may use up to five (5) days per calendar year for this purpose unless the employee is using federal or CT FMLA caregiver leave, in which case the employee is not limited in their use of sick leave accruals. - Medical Appointments for the employee's own medical, dental, eye examinations, or treatment for which arrangements cannot be made outside of working hours. - Funeral for the time necessary to travel to, attend, and return from funerals for people not in your immediate family.
+Up to a total of three (3) days per calendar year may be used for funeral leave. - Parental Up to five (5) days for parents in connection with birth, adoption, custodial care of a child, or prenatal or postnatal care of a spouse unless the employee is using federal or CT FMLA caregiver-leave, in which case the employee is not limited in their use of sick leave accruals.